Nitin-Rajasekar/FPL-Database/README.md

   - Update the points earned by a player
   - (Automatically) update the points earned by a virtual team
   - (Automatically) update the results and rankings of leagues

+7) Exit
+  Logs one out of the interface